Low Coolant Light Comes On And Off- What Does It Imply?

 Low Coolant Light Comes On and Off – 4 Common Reasons

-Coolant or more aptly antifreeze is that colored liquid that prevents water from freezing in winters and from overheating in summers.
+Coolant or more aptly antifreeze is that colored liquid that prevents water from freezing in winter and from overheating in summer.
 But when the low coolant sensor turns on and off no matter what the season is, you may have several questions in mind.
 The first step towards addressing the issue starts with inspecting the coolant levels.
 If that is not the case, then the following reasons could help you know better.

-1. Sensor Malfunctioning
+1. Sensor malfunctioning

-If the coolant level indicator, turns on and off for no real reason this means that your car’s sensors have failed.
+If the coolant level indicator turns on and off for no real reason this means that your car’s sensors have failed.
 A malfunctioned coolant sensor may lead to a diminution in fuel efficiency or it may even lead to improper emission readings.
-The reason behind such defective sensor would be a probable loose connection.
+The reason behind such a defective sensor would be a probable loose connection.
 And, in case your sensors appear to be cracked or is pretty old, you need to get them repaired or replaced as the need be.

-2. Coolant Leaks
+2. Coolant leaks

 A coolant leak can cause your car’s efficiency to deteriorate.
 If you have a leaky radiator cap, the coolant gets eliminated from the overflow tube when the coolant expands due to car heat-up.
-On the other hand, a gasket leak may lead to exemption of coolant from the system but you may not notice it as this is a slow leak process.
+On the other hand, a gasket leak may lead to the exemption of coolant from the system but you may not notice it as this is a slow leak process.
 However, the third reason for a leaky coolant could be a physical puncture in the radiator, which is easiest to diagnose.
-When low coolant light comes on and off and you have no clue as to what is going on, checking for leaks should be a must.
+When a low coolant light comes on and off and you have no clue as to what is going on, checking for leaks should be a must.

 low coolant light comes on and off